pantheon-systems/documentation/source/content/guides/autopilot/05-apply-updates.md

 1. Track the update status from the site's Autopilot **Activity** page.

-### Autopilot and drupal:latest with Integrated Composer
+### Autopilot and Drupal with Integrated Composer

-Autopilot can manage updates for Pantheon Sites using the Pantheon-supported [drupal:latest](/drupal) Upstream with [Integrated Composer](/guides/integrated-composer).
+Autopilot can manage updates for Pantheon Sites using the Pantheon-supported [Drupal](/drupal) Upstream with [Integrated Composer](/guides/integrated-composer).

 ## More Resources